 Our attorneys routinely advise veterans and their spouses about benefits available through the Veterans Administration, such as Aid and Attendance.
 This is a pension program that assists individuals who need assistance with performing daily tasks or require long-term care in a skilled nursing or assisted living facility.
 Aid and Attendance is only provided to qualified war veterans — those who served at least one day of active duty during a designated period of war.
 Veterans may also be eligible for disability compensation, free or low-cost medical care through VA hospitals and medical facilities, and education programs.

 Although thinking about the possibility of becoming incapacitated is unpleasant, it is crucial to plan your finances and healthcare when you are unable to speak for yourself.
 Our estate planning attorneys can draw up a durable power of attorney that authorizes a trusted person to manage your personal and financial affairs — paying monthly bills, managing real estate, bank accounts, and investments — when you are unable to do so.

 We also recommend having an advance medical directive which appoints someone to act as your agent in coordinating your preferred medical care when you cannot make such decisions independently.
 Finally, a living will declares the type of end-of-life care you wish to receive or have withheld (e.g. a ventilator or feeding tube) when you are unconscious or terminally ill.

 The Hegwood Law Group is here to help you make the best decisions about your long-term care needs.
 We will work closely with you to explore all the options for maintaining your independence and protecting your assets.
 Knowing that dealing the issues of aging can be overwhelming, we will offer you knowledge, compassion and the personal attention you deserve.
-Please call our office to speak to learn more about your long-term care options.
+Please call our offices conveniently located in Houston, Sugarland, and Bay City to speak to learn more about your long-term care options.